 The NEC Display Wall Calibrator window shows the current settings and status of the display calibration.
-All of the features of NEC Display Wall Calibrator are accessed from this window and the menus.
+All of the features of NEC Display Wall Calibrator are accessed from this window.

 Some of the main features of this window are shown below.